Mentor a Child.

 Basics of the Mentoring Program

 Mentors agree to meet in person with their child at least once a month and communicate via text, email, or phone at least 2 additional times per month.
-This can be accomplished by establishing a relationship of caring and trust so that the child will benefit from the Mentor’s interest in his or her life.

 A Mentor may be a single person or a family.